networknext/next/docs/source/simple_server_example.rst

 	next_server_update( server );

-When you have finished using your server, destroy it:
+When you have finished using your server, please destroy it:

 .. code-block:: c++

 	next_server_destroy( server );

-Before your application terminates, shut down the SDK:
+Before your application terminates, please shut down the SDK:

 .. code-block:: c++